-DNA gene vaccine protects against harmful protein
+DNA gene vaccine protects against harmful protein of Alzheimer's disease

 DALLAS — March 29, 2006 — Doses of DNA-gene-coated gold particles protect mice against a protein implicated in Alzheimer's disease, researchers at UT Southwestern Medical Center have found.